lirmm/waves-demo/docs/installation.rst

 Installation
 ============

-GET a WAVES Demo site online following the next few steps, WAVES can run on Apache, Nginx with uWSGI
+GET a WAVES demo website following the next few steps.
+WAVES can run with Apache or Nginx with uWSGI

 ..
 WARNING::
-    To run WAVES, it's strongly recommended that you setup a dedicated user, because WAVES run with saga-python, and this module need to create some directories you might not be able to create (.radical and .saga) with another user (such as www-data)
+    To run WAVES, it is strongly recommended to setup a dedicated user.
+Indeed, WAVES uses `saga-python <https://github.com/radical-cybertools/saga-python/>`_.
+This module will try to create directories (.radical and .saga) for which another user (such as www-data) might not have the rights to do so.

 0. Prerequisites
 ----------------
     .. note::
         In order to install WAVES you will need:
-            - python 2.7.X (WAVES should be compatible with python 3.5 but not fully tested)
+            - python 2.7.X (WAVES is not yet compatible with python 3.5)
             - pip package manager
             - A web server: `Apache <https://httpd.apache.org/>`_ or `NGINX <https://nginx.org/>`_
-            - A database backend (Mysql or Postgres) but WAVES could run with sqlite DB
+            - A database backend (Mysql or Postgres) but by default WAVES runs with sqlite

     0.1 Get the sources:
-        - Clone our repository:
+        - Clone WAVES repository:
             git clone https://github.com/lirmm/waves-demo/ [waves_dir]

         - Download archive:
-            Download archive at https://github.com/lirmm/waves-demo/ and uncompress the archive in your destination dir ([waves_dir])
+            Download archive at https://github.com/lirmm/waves-demo/ and uncompress the archive in your destination directory ([waves_dir])

-    0.2 Create virtual env:
+    0.2 Create python virtual environment:
         - ``$ cd [waves_dir]``
         - ``[waves_dir]$ virtualenv .venv``
         - ``[waves_dir]$ source .venv/bin/activate``